aawiseman/wikidata-confederates/README.md

 The queries I ran are as follows.
 More to come.

 - P27: country of citizenship - Confederate States of America
+- P39: position held - Confederate States of America secretary of treasury, war, or state
 - P241: military branch - Confederate States of America army
 - P410: military rank - generals in the Confederate Army